bendalab/plottools/doc/scalebars.md

 on which the scalebar is positioned in relative coordinates of the axes (ranging from 0 to 1).
 For horizontal scalebars, `ha` (horizontal alignment) determines whether the anchor is on the 'left', 'center', or 'right' of the scalebar.
-The vertical alignment ('va') determines whether the annotation is on top ('top') or below ('bottom') the scalebar.
+The vertical alignment (`va`) determines whether the annotation is on top ('top') or below ('bottom') the scalebar.
+In the figure the position of the scalebar, the anchor point, is shown as a red circle.

 ![xpos](figures/scalebars-xpos.png)